 I hiked down to catch up with Ed and came across the remains of what looks like an old blacksmith shop.
 The stack of rocks appears to be the remains of a crude forge and an anvil would have sat on that wooden post.

 At the mine site, we found this square concrete basin.
 After some thought and investigation, we decided this probably wasn’t a sink for cleanly prospectors.
-Instead, I believe it was the battery for a one stamp mill.
+Instead, I believe it was the mortar for a one stamp mill.
 (Perhaps a two stamp?)
 A rare find indeed!
-I guess concrete was the poor man’s version of the usual iron stamp battery.
-Anyway, you can see the other parts of the battery if you look close.
+I guess concrete was the poor man’s version of the usual iron stamp mortar.
+Anyway, you can see the other parts of the mortar if you look closely.
 The screen is still in place and there are slots for the ore sands to pour out.
 Strangely, the slots are on both sides.
 So that is another mystery.